-The information on governance included here supplements that described in the Governors' report and in the Statement of governors' responsibilities.
-The board of Governors has formally met times during the year.
+The Information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
+The Board of Trustees has formally met 4 times during the year.

-Attendance during the year at meetings of the board of Governors was as follows:
+Attendance during the year at meetings of the board of Trustees was as follows: